 Still, “reputation” sold over a million copies in its first week alone.

-And if that doesn’t reinforce the power of Taylor Swift in 2017, this does:
+doesn’t reinforce the power of Taylor Swift in 2017, this does:

 “My hope is to help those whose voices should also be heard,” she said in a statement after winning her case.